The Basics of Real Estate: The Beginner’s 2025 Guide

 There are many reasons investors add real estate to their investment portfolio.
 First, it offers diversification.
 Why take a risk investing in only stocks that could crash at any time?
 If you diversify with real estate, you offset the risk of a total loss even when the stock market crashes.
 Real estate and the stock market often operate in opposites, giving you a better chance of offsetting a significant loss.

-Other reasons investors add real estate to their portfolio include:
+Other reasons investors add real estate to their portfolio include potential monthly cash flow, equity build-up, capital appreciation, and potential tax benefits.

-Overall, real estate appreciates even if there is a downturn in the industry.
-Investors that treat real estate like a long-term investment, meaning they don't bail after a few months or even a few years, usually see the best return on their investment when investing in the real estate industry.
+Overall, real estate may appreciate even if there is a downturn in the industry.
+Investors that treat real estate like a long-term investment, meaning they don't bail after a few months or even a few years, usually see the best return on their investment when investing.

 Real Estate Terminology to Know